Which TEFL/TESOL Certification Do I Need to Teach English Online?By Rashmi Chugani

 Finally, if you’ve already obtained a TEFL/TESOL certificate to teach English online or you’re an experienced online ESL teacher, you can upskill or gain a competitive edge by completing a TEFL/TESOL Micro-credential course.

-This continually growing portfolio features short, 10- or 20-hour courses that target specific areas of teaching.
+This continually growing portfolio features short, 10 to 30-hour courses that target specific areas of teaching.
 Here are some of the current Bridge Micro-credential courses for online teachers:

 Online teaching has taken off, and it’s important to stand out with accredited certifications in this hypercompetitive EFL market.
 Whether you’re just starting out, are a seasoned teacher transitioning online, or are branching out as a “teacherpreneur,” you’ll have a better chance of getting your dream job after completing the right TEFL/TESOL certification to teach English online.